-Heat is motion — Kinetic Energy.
-It's the motion of atoms.
+Heat is motion — kinetic energy (KE).
+It's the motion of atoms, molecules, and atoms within molecules.
 Now we need to tease apart the relationships between the motion of individual atoms in a molecule and the motions of the molecule as a whole.

-First, let's approximate that the relative positions of atoms in a molecule is fixed - all of the bond lengths and angles remain constant (they don't, but we'll approximate for now).
+First, let's approximate that the relative positions of atoms in a molecule is fixed - all of the bond lengths and angles remain constant (they don't, but we'll make that assumption for now).
 Now there are two ways a molecule can manifest kinetic energy: translation and rotation

 By translation, we mean movement of the whole molecule along any of the three-dimensional coordinates, x, y or z, or any combination thereof.
 The three Cartesian coordinates form a set of "basis vectors" for translation.
 Any translation at all can be thought of as a sum of various parts translation along the x, y or z axes.
 Generally, we identify a unique point in the molecule, the center of mass, and refer to the translation of the center of mass; the rest of it goes along for the ride.

-Now when we relax the constraint on movement of atoms individually, we get vibration.
-In any molecule, bonds between atoms can stretch, compress and bend, and they do.
-In any molecule, we can always identify N "normal modes" of vibration (it's N-1 for linear molecules), that are the analogs to translation along the Cartesian axes and rotation about the principal axes.
+Now when we relax the constraint on movement of atoms within molecules, we get vibration.
+In any molecule, bonds between atoms can stretch, compress and bend, and they always do.
+In any molecule, we can always identify N "normal modes" of vibration (it's N-1 for linear molecules), or "normal vibrations" that are the analogs to translation along the Cartesian axes.
 Any vibration of a molecule can be expressed as a sum of various parts of its normal modes.